- 1What Is Giardiasis?

 Giardiasis is a waterborne disease found worldwide, especially in places with poor sanitation and contaminated water.
 Swallowing contaminated or recreational water from lakes, rivers, or pools is the most common cause of the disease.

-Giardiasis affects the small intestine and is a parasitic infection.
-Giardia is the causative organism of the disease and can spread through direct person-to-person contact or by consuming contaminated food and water.
+Giardiasis is a parasitic infection that affects the small intestine.
+Giardia is the causative organism of the disease, which can spread through direct person-to-person contact or by consuming contaminated food and water.
 The infection is marked by diarrhea, stomach cramps, nausea, and vomiting.

 Giardiasis can be spread by: